-Why these choices?
+Why these criteria?
 I knew from mountain-biking that shifting the rider’s weight over the back wheel would give more control over the resultantly lighter front end.
 Wider handlebars would increase the leverage and raising them up would push the weight back further.

 In the past, cyclists took commonly-available rigid, steel-framed mountain bikes and adapted them for long-distance riding.
 But the mountain-biking industry has now become huge and highly specialised.
 Suspension-corrected geometry renders 99% of mountain bike frames unsuitable for rigid forks.
 Aluminium is ubiquitous, rather than roadside-repairable steel.
 Manufacturers are even dropping bottle-cage mounts, V-brake bosses and other braze-ons that have made mountain-bike frames tour-friendly for decades.

 This is by no means the end of the world – we just have to adapt.
 Disc brakes are certainly reliable enough for touring nowadays.
 You can find top quality racks to fit almost any frame, regardless of its fittings.
 In fact, it can be argued that clamping directly to the tubing is a stronger mounting solution than braze-ons anyway.

-This component may be one of the least exciting parts of any bicycle, and it might sound like madness to pay £100 for a couple of machined alloy cups and bearings*.
-But you could also spend the same on replacing a £20 headset every two years before the 10-year Chris King guarantee ran out, and the King would still be running like new.
+This component may be one of the least exciting parts of any bicycle, but it takes an absolute beating.
+While it might sound like madness to pay over £100 for a couple of machined alloy cups and bearings*, you get what you pay for with a Chris King NoThreadset, which rules the roost in this category of components.

-Roadside Fitting Instructions: Lightly grease inside of frame’s head-tube.
+Emergency Roadside Fitting Instructions: Lightly grease inside of frame’s head-tube.
 Insert top cup and line up carefully.
 Put slice of timber on top for protection, seize heavy object, brace, wallop mightily.
 Should pop in in one go.
 Tap a few more times to make sure.
 Repeat for bottom cup.
 Don’t get it wrong.

 Headset installed – fork time.
-But the noose is tightening around the suspension market too.
-I looked for the utmost in on-the-road reliability and simplicity, and that meant a coil-sprung fork.
+But the noose is tightening around the suspension market.
+I now run rigid forks, but in previous incarnations I looked for the utmost in on-the-road reliability and simplicity, and that meant a coil-sprung fork.